odpi/egeria-docs/site/docs/education/egeria-dojo/developer/overview.md

         You need to bring the main `egeria.git` code into IntelliJ to build its platform and clients.

+        ??? beginner "Open egeria.git in IntelliJ"
-        ??? beginner "Building Egeria's core libraries (15 mins)" --8<-- "docs/education/tutorials/intellij-tutorial/task-loading-egeria-into-intellij.md"
+            --8<-- "docs/education/tutorials/intellij-tutorial/task-loading-egeria-into-intellij.md"

         Now build the egeria.git repository.
 For the Dojo, it is OK to use the *Quick Build* option when offered.

-            --8<-- "docs/education/tutorials/intellij-tutorial/intellij-building-egeria-git.md"
+        ??? beginner "Building Egeria's core libraries (15 mins)" --8<-- "docs/education/tutorials/intellij-tutorial/intellij-building-egeria-git.md"

         Once Egeria's core libraries are built, it is helpful to install Egeria in a directory that is easy to find.